 What we’re talking about here is the user experience (UX).

 Whether it’s your app, your website, or a dedicated landing page for your new product, the UX design must be streamlined to make everything as easy and enjoyable as possible.

 - Easy subscription with just an email address and first name needed

 - Personalized product recommendations

-If you want to improve your customer relationships, you must have a strong focus on delivering a fast and personalized user experience across all your channels.
+If you want to improve your customer relationships, your customer management strategy must have a strong focus on delivering a fast and personalized user experience across all your channels.

-Remember your customers are people — not numbers
+#3.
+Remember — Your customers are people, not numbers

 - People worry about their personal data online.

 - People trust influencers and people they know more than they trust big companies.

 - People want smooth, streamlined omnichannel experiences with content that is interactive and personalized.